-$^2$ "Cost value" refers to the actual price paid to acquire an asset, while "face value" is the nominal value assigned to a security by the issuer, essentially it's the stated value on the document, which often remains constant regardless of market fluctuations; in simpler terms, cost value is what Government received from the security holder, while face value is the printed value on the security that Government is obliged to pay to the holder at maturity.
+2 "Cost value" refers to the actual price paid to acquire an asset, while "face value" is the nominal value assigned to a security by the issuer, essentially it's the stated value on the document, which often remains constant regardless of market fluctuations; in simpler terms, cost value is what Government received from the security holder, while face value is the printed value on the security that Government is obliged to pay to the holder at it maturity.

-assumptions underpinning the baseline projections, Section 4 provides an overview of the methodology used while Section 5 discusses the results of the analysis.
+The rest of this report is structured as follows: Section 2 sets the context for the report, highlighting the existing levels of debt and its cost and risk profile.
+Section 3 discusses the assumptions underpinning the baseline projections, Section 4 provides an overview of the methodology used while Section 5 discusses the results of the analysis.
 Section 6 concludes.